nitin42/Making-a-custom-React-renderer/part-four.md

 **`WordRenderer.createContainer`**

-This function takes a `root` containers and returns the current fiber (flushed fiber).
+This function takes a `root` container and returns the current fiber (flushed fiber).
 Remember a fiber is a JavaScript object that contains information about a component, it's input and output.

 **`WordRenderer.updateContainer`**